Pension Income and the Spouse Visa Financial Requirement

 - Bank statements.
 12 months of statements showing regular pension payments into your account.

 - P60 or tax return.
 Showing pension income declared to HMRC (for UK pensions).
+A solicitor can help ensure your evidence is complete.

 - State Pension letter.
 For the UK State Pension, obtain a letter from the DWP confirming your entitlement and annual amount.